umbraco/UmbracoDocs/14/umbraco-commerce/reference/taxes/calculated-tax-rates.md

 ## Providing Tax Codes

 When calculating taxes, you may need to provide product tax codes to the calculation service.
-Tax codes are used to identify the type of product being sold and are used by the calculation service to determine the correct tax rate to apply.
+Tax codes are used to identify the type of product being sold and used by the calculation service to determine the correct tax rate.
 To assign a tax code to a product, you can use a **Tax Class** with a code defined for the given country.

 ![Tax Class Tax Codes](../../media/v14/taxes/tax-class-country-region-settings-modal.png)